JuliaLang/julia/doc/stdlib/base.rst

    Seek a stream to the given position.

+.. function:: seekstart(s)

+   Seek a stream to its beginning.

-.. function:: seek_end(s)
+.. function:: seekend(s)

-   Seek a stream to the end.
+   Seek a stream to its end.

 .. function:: skip(s, offset)